This lifetime warranty article was updated as of Augustbombas

-Before you buy anything, I believe it’s important to keep in mind the notion of investing in products with a lifetime warranty or lifetime guarantee or some sort of policy where the company stands behind its products.
+As a consumer, buying products with a lifetime warranty or a lifetime guarantee is very important to me.
+Before you buy anything, I believe it’s important to keep in mind the notion of investing in products with a policy where the company stands behind its products.
 Why?
 Because I believe in getting the biggest bang for your buck or the most value for your money–not always the cheapest price.

 For example, take my allegiance to companies that offer a lifetime warranty on their products.
 Many of these companies have products with a price tag that might give a cheapskate pause.
 But I don’t just see the upfront price as being important–I see the long-term spending as being the real key.
 So if a company offers a lifetime warranty on an item, and I have to spend only once on something which the company might replace for free in the future, if necessary, then over the long run I’ve saved money.

 I’ve written before about cashing in on lifetime guarantees and, frankly, many of my readers have given me grief about doing so.
 That’s fine–we can agree to disagree.
 But I stand by my belief that if a company is going to offer a lifetime warranty and honor that lifetime guarantee, then I’m going to use that warranty to my bottom line’s advantage.
 Plus, that lifetime warranty guarantees I’ll be a loyal customer forever.

 Below is my review of three companies that offer a lifetime warranty.
 I’ve laid out the pros, cons, and my thoughts on the three companies with lifetime guarantees with which I’m most familiar–L.L.
 Bean, Lands’ End, and Jansport.
 The companies are listed alphabetically.
 Many of them are available internationally, include the U.K.

 Note: since L.L.
 Bean announced its change in its lifetime warranty policy to a one-year warranty, my review of that company has changed significantly as well.